Solar Energy

 New development areas are selected in a more energy-efficient way.
 Significant savings can be attained for the city, as the need for the provision of centralized energy sources is decreased.

-Energy consumption of the newly developed areas is kept to minimum.
+Energy consumption in the newly developed areas is kept to a minimum.
 With the increased provision of renewable energy sources, the effects of climate change can be restrained.
-Availability of a city model of the surrounding areas would improve the analysis.
+The availability of a city model of the surrounding areas would improve the analysis.
 The analysis can also support the planning of centralized energy production facilities and energy distribution networks.
 The analysis can be extended to cover cross-border target areas.

 Expansion plans have to be available with estimates of land consumption and predicted population capacity.
 The input datasets for the analysis, available from the GeoE3 platform, on an adequate quality and harmonization level, and with permanent feature IDs for integration of external data: